Opel: China

 Opel's presence in China recommenced in 2012 with the Antara, and added the Insignia estate in 2013.
 Opel-derived models are also sold as Buick.
 On 28 March 2014, Opel announced that it would leave China in 2015.

 Japan

 Opel was long General Motors' strongest marque in Japan, with sales peaking at 38,000 in 1996.
 However, the brand was withdrawn from the Japanese market in December 2006, with just 1,800 sales there in 2005.
 Since then, Opel has not sold any cars or SUVs in Japan.
-Opel is plan to returning to the Japanese market in 2022.
+Opel has been back on the Japanese market since 2022.

 Singapore

 A wide range of Opel models are exported to Singapore.

 Malaysia

 Opel was marketed in Malaysia beginning from the 1970s, and early models exported were Kadett, Gemini, and Manta.
 Opel had moderate sales from the 1980s until the early 2000s, when Malaysian car buyers favoured Japanese and Korean brand cars such as Toyota, Honda, Hyundai (Inokom) and Kia (Naza), which offered more competitive prices.
 Sales of Opel cars in Malaysia were dropped then, as Opel's prices were slightly higher than the same-segment Japanese, Korean, and local Proton and Perodua cars, and they were hard to maintain, had bad aftersales services, and spare parts were not readily available.

 Opel was withdrawn from Malaysian market in 2003, and the last models sold were the Zafira, Astra, and Vectra, and the rebadged Isuzu MU as the Frontera, later replaced by Chevrolet.